cultureamp/kaizen-design-system/packages/tailwind/README.md

 ## Getting started

-The assumption is that you have previously followed the FE Foundation guide for setting tailwind up in your project.
+The assumption is that you have previously followed the FE Foundation guide for setting Tailwind up in your project.

 Install the `@kaizen/tailwind` as a dependency and require it into your tailwind config.
 You can destructure it as a variable or require it direction into an array within `presets`.